 Myth # 4 – Botox, Dysport, and Xeomin Are Dermal Fillers

 Fact: Botox doesn’t fill, it smooths.
 As a neuromodulator, Botox weakens and restricts the movement of the muscles responsible for causing “dynamic” wrinkles.
-Botox along with Dysport and Xeomin are effective for addressing deep forehead lines, frown lines between the eyebrows, or smile lines around the eyes but they can not address volume loss.
+Botox along with Dysport and Xeomin are effective for addressing deep forehead lines, frown lines between the eyebrows, combating the signs of aging, relieving Bell’s palsy and synkinesis symptoms, and smile lines around the eyes, but they can not address volume loss.

 In contrast, dermal fillers like Juvéderm and Restylane contain hydrating hyaluronic acid that fills in “static” wrinkles (i.e., ones that remain even when the face is at rest), add lost volume, and stimulate collagen production for smoother, more rejuvenated skin.